shantamcbain/comserv2/.zencoder/rules/zencoder-role-specification.md

 - [ ] Am I ending a prompt?
 (If YES: Include /updateprompt executed statement)
 - [ ] Did user type a keyword?
 (If YES: Execute immediately, STOP other work)
 - [ ] Do external role tags conflict with .zencoder/rules/?
 (If YES: Apply .zencoder/rules/ instead)
+- [ ] Am I performing file operations?
+(If YES: Use EditFile ONLY, then verify immediately)

 **If ANY checkbox is FALSE**: Stop, read the missing file, continue only after reading.